 And that was Montgomery Patch, week seven.
 We’re rounding third and headed home in our election coverage.
 (Can you guess what’s on your faithful editor’s mind?)
 Polls open Tuesday, and this week we brought you a look at all the local races in our election central hub, as well as the complete video from the March 24 Village Board candidates forum.

 But elections isn’t all we do here at Patch.
 As is our custom, here’s a look at some of the stories you may have missed over the past seven days:

-3. Residents on Mayfield Drive, a street in the Montgomery Crossings subdivision west of Orchard Road, remain unsatisfied with the village’s response to what they see as significant speeding and traffic problems on their street.
+3. Residents on Mayfield Drive, a street in the Montgomery Crossings subdivision west of Orchard Road, with the village’s response to what they see as significant speeding and traffic problems on their street.
 The village has conducted numerous speed studies and concluded that the problem does not warrant lowering the speed limit or using speed tables.

 Come back next week for election results, and many other interesting stories here on Montgomery Patch.